IRNAS/irnas-workflows-software/workflow-templates/old-zephyr/README.md

 To see the test report you can click `Details` (next to any Twister check in the PR) -> `Summary`.

-Artifact `test-report` will also contain `test-report.html` which can be viewed in browser.
+Artefact `test-report` will also contain `test-report.html` which can be viewed in browser.

 ![ci-checks](./ci-checks.png)